Claiborne County, Tennessee: Notable people

-from Claiborne County include State Representative Boyd C. Fugate (1884-1967) and Tennessee's first female sheriff Della Riley.
+from Claiborne County include State Representative Boyd C. Fugate (1884–1967) and Tennessee's first female sheriff Della Riley.
 Claiborne County's musical heritage includes musicians Rodney Atkins, Cindy Morgan and Michael McMeel as well as bluegrass musicians Steve Gulley, Milton Estes, CF Bailey and Shadow Ridge, Vic Graves, Scott and Alan Powers, The Honeycutt Brothers, Buster Turner and the Turner Brothers, Bryan Turner, Patrick Beeler, Larry Carter, Randall Massengill, and Jerry Cole.
 Notable Old-Time musicians from Claiborne County include Fiddling Bob Rogers, as well as ballad singers Mae Ray, Alice Parsons, Chester Lewis, and Kinley Brooks, whose repertoires are included in Cecil Sharp's English Folk Songs from the Southern Appalachians.
 Other ballad collectors in Claiborne County include Artus Moser, C P Cambiaire, and Tillman Cadle.
 Local African American musicians include gospel singers Ralph Ford and Rick Gregory.

 Lincoln Memorial University's literary heritage includes authors Silas House, James Still, and Jesse Stuart.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 442 sqmi, of which 435 sqmi is land and 7.0 sqmi (1.6%) is water.
 Major Waterways include the Powell River and Clinch River, which forms part of Norris Lake.
 Major high points are Bryson Mountain, Powell Mountain, Lone Mountain, Raven Hill, and Wallen Ridge.

+Unlike most of Tennessee, a sizable part of northern Claiborne County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
+Harrogate in particular is north of the Sun Belt.
+The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.